Notes for Potential Hikers

 Navigation was straightforward and we primarily used printed USGS topographic maps created using CalTopo.com.
 It was helpful, but not mandatory, to have phone based GPS track as well.

 Navigation challenges and other risks that hikers encounter in this region are different in nature from those in other landscapes and this entire route is off-trail.
 However, compared to other southern Utah backpacking trips we have taken, this is one of the least risky and is therefore appropriate for a moderately skilled backpacker who is not yet familiar with hiking in this region.
 There were some scrambles, but no significant technical rock-climbing.
 A key to a successful experience is being able to navigate off-trail and to be able to read a landscape.
-This means being willing to turn around and backtrack if a particular place appears too difficult or risky; find another alternative.
+This means being willing to turn around and backtrack if a particular place appears too difficult or risky; retreat and find another alternative.
 Locating the unmarked pour-off bypasses and traveling across the large trackless tops requires more than just the ability to follow a pre-recorded GPS track.
-The hiker must be able to plan on the ground a route based on the small topographic details that do not show up on a map.
-The route does touch or provides easy access to public roads at six locations, so if a backpacker is having difficulties, it would be possible to abort a trip early.
+The hiker must be able to plan on the ground a viable route based on the small topographic details that do not show up on a map.
+This route does touch or provides easy access to public roads at six locations, so if a backpacker is having difficulties, it would be possible to abort a trip early.
 Highway 12, the Burr Trail, and the Hole-in-the-Rock Road all have regular traffic.
 The Purple Hills Road and the Spencer Flat Road may or may not have daily vehicles, but would provide an easy and safe path to walk out to one of the more traveled roads.

 On our trip we saw a one person at the Horse Canyon road crossing, a couple at the Lower Gulch Trailhead where they generously gave us several gallons of water, one party at the Spencer Flat road crossing, and two near the Zebra Slot Canyon, which is very close to a trailhead.
 All of those people were at or within a mile of a drive-able road; we did not see any other hikers during the remainder of our trip.

 The biggest challenge on this hike was the scarcity of water.
 Normally, this region has summer monsoon rains that fill the bench top potholes and recharge canyon bottom springs, providing reasonably reliable and widely distributed water sources.
 The summer of 2020 was exceptionally dry; almost all of the potholes were empty, and many springs and streams were not flowing at all.
-The mid 80’s to low 90’s daytime temperatures were hotter than is usual for this time of year.
+The mid 80’s to low 90’s daytime temperatures were a bit hotter than is usual for this time of year.
 We were extremely rigorous about collecting water from known reliable sources, and we carried much more water than normal, 15 liters at one point.
 Fortunately, we had a tiny bit of rain on nights three and four and this filled a few very shallow ephemeral pools in the bench top slickrock.
-There was one side benefit to the lack of rain: the the usually silt laden Escalante River was running quite clear.
+There was one side benefit to the lack of rain as the the usually silt laden Escalante River was running quite clear.
 The water sources included in the Caltopo map may or may not have water when you are there.
 The waymarks labelled “vsw” mean “visible surface water” seen in satellite imagery; since the rainfall conditions at the time the images are captured is unknown, these markers simply indicate potential sources and do not imply water is guaranteed to be there.

 Finding good to superb campsites is not difficult if you are willing to make camp away from a water source.
 As always, be cautious about camping in dry washes if there is any possibility of precipitation as these washes can flash flood with no warning.